Vision Rehabilitation Specialist (Adults) Higher Apprenticeship - FdSc

 Senior Lecturer/Admissions Tutor

-Peter’s connection with the visual impairment sector began following his diagnosis of Retinitis Pigmentosa when he was 15 years old.
+Peter’s connection with the vision impairment sector began following his diagnosis of Retinitis Pigmentosa when he was 15 years old.
 Early volunteering experience working with children and young people fostered an intrinsic interest in developing a career involving work with those living with serious sight loss.

 More about PeterDavid Bignell